dotCMS/plugin-seeds/OSGi/com.dotcms.job/README.md

 # README

 This bundle plugin is an example of how to Schedule Quartz Jobs using an OSGI bundle plugin.
+It is an important example because it also demonstrates how to inject classes from your bundle into the running dotCMS instance.
+The plugin activator has two methods that add and remove the class definitions to and from the dotCMS class loader.
+This is important because Quartz needs cleanly instantiate the Job and Test classes when it runs in the dotCMS context - outside of the bundle.

 ## How to build this example